How to Name a Startup: Step-by-Step Naming Process

 - Metaphorical names (like Basecamp, Campfire)

 Generate 15-20 options in each category before evaluating.
-This prevents anchoring bias and ensures you're choosing the best available option, not just the best option in a single narrow category.
+This prevents anchoring bias and makes sure you're picking the best available option, not just the best option in one narrow category.

 Say each name out loud.
 Could someone hear it once in a noisy environment and spell it correctly?
 If not, eliminate it.
 Word-of-mouth growth depends on effortless transmission.